 Start your day off

-we'll give you a video of Afro-Peruvian "zapateo"
+send you a video of the fast-paced Afro-Peruvian "zapateo;"

-Beats from the African diaspora.
-A musical and cultural heritage still very much alive.
+Rhythms from the African diaspora.
+A vital and fascinating musical and cultural heritage.

 In the time of slavery, Africans in Peru developed a language with their beats -